 - The geographical implication of the causes, consequences and interrelationships of contemporary world issues.

-- Apply tools and techniques of geography
+- be able to Apply tools and techniques of geography

 - Use geographic terminology appropriately

-- Extract relevant information from data sources
+- be able to Extract relevant information from data sources

 - Classify data